deobhushan88/fleaparking/README.md

 Prior to beginning a sprint, we will plan and commit items to be completed in that sprint, using the milestones feature in Github.

 Since we have small teams working independently on each component, we can do with simple source control management without branching:
-* `git clone` to get started
+* `git clone` this repository to get started
-* Work on your code, commit locally and then `git pull` to resolve any conflicts
+* Work on your code, commit locally and then `git pull`.
+Resolve conflicts if any.
 * Finally, after resolving any conflicts `git push` to this github repository.